mengjie514/Discrete-Emotions-Detection-on-Social-Media/README.md

 - This study focused on five analytical tools.
 Future research could explore additional tools like MeaningCloud and ParallelDots, commonly used in commercial contexts.
 - Rapid advancements in AI suggest the need to evaluate emerging tools, including OpenAI's latest models, Microsoft Copilot, and Google Gemini.
-- Enhancing the alignment of AI-based tools with psychologically defined emotions remains a critical avenue for researc
+- Enhancing the alignment of AI-based tools with psychologically defined emotions remains a critical avenue for research.